dagimg-dot/Dashen-Tour-VanillaTS/README.md

 This is a tour and travel booking website built using:

-- HTML, CSS and Vanilla JS
+- HTML, CSS and Vanilla TS
 - NodeJS
 - ExpressJS